Tennis: Monfils slows British charge with victory over Edmund

-LONDON Frenchman Gael Monfils halted the British charge at Wimbledon with a straight-sets victory over home hope Kyle Edmund to reach the third round on Thursday.
+LONDON (Reuters) - Frenchman Gael Monfils halted the British charge at Wimbledon with a comfortable straight-sets victory over home hope Kyle Edmund to reach the third round on Thursday.

 On a stifling Centre Court the 15th seed was pushed hard in the first set before 50th-ranked Edmund wilted in the heat and Monfils moved through 7-6(1) 6-4 6-4.

-Monfils will face Yuichi Sugita of Japan or Frenchman Adrian Mannarino in the third round.
+Monfils will face Frenchman Adrian Mannarino next as he bids to make the fourth round for the first time.

+"I think I'm a good tennis player, but I've never done so good on grass.
+Never actually passed the third round at Wimbledon.
+Never had great result on grass," he said.

+"One more match.
+I will see.
+I have to think about it."

 Edmund's forehand, rated as one of the hardest in men's tennis, was a constant menace to Monfils in the first set and the British player had two break points in a titanic ninth game but could not convert either.